mytech-today-now/wp-meme-player-2/PromptBuilding.md

      - Implement backend logic to handle the default timing settings for playlists and custom timing settings for individual frames.
      - Handle logic for frames set to hold until clicked or loop until advanced.
    - **Preview GIF Generation**:
-     - Implement server-side functionality to generate GIF previews of playlists.
+     - Implement server-side functionality to automatically generate GIF previews of playlists upon saving or publishing a playlist.
-     - Process selected frames or media items and compile them into a GIF file using Node.js and appropriate libraries.
+     - Automatically process frames or media items and compile them into a GIF file using Node.js and appropriate libraries.
    - **Analytics Event Tracking**:
      - Implement code to send event data to the selected analytics providers.
      - Ensure that data is sent according to each provider's API requirements.